 When Should Older Adults Surrender Their Driver’s License and How to Maintain Independence Without It

 For older adults, having a driver’s license allows them to attend doctor visits, run errands, and visit friends without having to rely on others or dealing with the rigors of taking the bus or subway.
 At the same time, the aging process can increase your risks behind the wheel.
-As Bronx & New Rochelle Medicaid & nursing home attorneys, we regularly address these types of issues with our clients and help them find solutions to the problem.
+As Bronx & Westchester Medicaid & nursing home attorneys, we regularly address these types of issues with our clients and help them find solutions to the problem.
 The following highlights some signs it may be time to surrender your driver’s license and how you can maintain your independence without it.

 Signs It Is Time to Stop Driving

 Many people prove to be capable drivers well into their 80s or even 90s.
 However, there is no denying that the older you get, the more likely you are to suffer certain impairments which could make you dangerous behind the wheel.

 Reduced vision, slower reflexes, a loss of strength, and memory lapses can all combine to make car accidents more likely to happen.
 Similarly, medications you are taking or medical conditions you suffer from could also increase your risks.
 In determining whether it is time for older adults to quit driving, Everyday Health recommends being alert for the following signs:

 - You find yourself stopping at green lights or places where there are no stop signs;

 - You find yourself getting confused by traffic signs and signals on the road;